eclipse/elk/docs/content/documentation/algorithmdevelopers/unittesting.md

 ### As Part of Automatic Builds

 [This page]({{< relref "documentation/contributors/buildingelk.md">}}) describes how to run runit tests as part of automatic builds.

+## Differences to Usual JUnit Tests

+To keep the implementation simple, we currently don't support the following JUnit features:

+* `@Before` methods
+* `@After` methods
+* Timeouts and expected exceptions

+Feel free to add support for these and file a pull request. :)